We love to use coconut coir as the main ingredient of our microgreen growing media.

 How Much Water is Needed to Expand a Coco Coir Brick?

-The value we recommend below is a value we've been searching for for a long time.
+The value we recommend below is something we’ve been searching for for a long time.

 Most videos or articles say to add water and dump in a random amount.